Ugh-that-guy/teveller/Teveller-CRB.md

 The question whether a ship is mass-produced is left to the Referee.
 Custom ships designed by players should not be mass-produced, as compared to standard models pre-designed by the Referee.

 Ship Presentation Format
-Below is the default ship stat block format used in Cepheus Deluxe.
+Below is the default ship stat block format used in TevellerRPG.

 Template
 The ship’s description is here.